A low-order automatic domain splitting approach for nonlinear uncertainty mapping: Numerical simulations

 \section{Numerical simulations}

 This section illustrates some numerical applications of the mathematical concepts introduced in~\cref{sec:Index,sec:LOADS,sec:LOADS_unc,sec:LOADS-GMM}.
 The proposed \acrshort{da}-based \acrshort{nli} is compared with a reference \acrshort{nli} in Section~\ref{subsec:NLI_test}.
 The propagation of a large uncertainty set on a highly eccentric orbit is then used as a stress test to assess the performance of the \acrshort{loads} algorithm.
 Finally, the combined \acrshort{loads}-GMM method for orbital uncertainty propagation is directly applied on test cases available in literature.
+The presented methods are implemented in JAVA and exploit CNES' PACE library for Taylor algebra.
 All the simulations presented in this paper were run on an Intel i7-8565U CPU @ 1.80GHz and 16GB of RAM.